 A fixed index annuity is like a combination of variable and fixed annuities.
 A portion of the annuity balance is based on the performance of your investments.
 But a fixed index annuity will help protect your payments if the market goes down.

-A fixed index annuity provides the best of both worlds: guaranteed protection for your payments, but allow for potential growth.
+A fixed index annuity provides the best of both worlds: guaranteed protection for your payments, but allows for potential growth.

 Basically, an annuity is a funding account designed to set up regular payments for yourself.